 Trading on margin allows you to trade and hold securities with a value that exceeds your account equity.
 This is made possible by funds loaned to you by your broker, who uses your account’s cash and securities as collateral.
 For example, a Reg T Margin Account holding $10,000 cash may purchase and hold up to $20,000 in marginable securities overnight (Note: some securities may have a higher maintenance margin requirement making the full 2x overnight buying power effectively unavailable).
 In addition to the 2x buying power afforded to margin accounts, a Reg T Margin Account flagged as a Pattern Day Trader(PDT) with $25,000 or greater equity will further be allowed to use up to 4x intraday buying power.
 As an example, a PDT account holding $50,000 cash may purchase and hold up to $200,000 in securities intraday; however, to avoid receiving a margin call the next morning, the securities held would need to be reduced to $100,000 or less depending on the maintenance margin requirement by the end of the day.

-Initial margin denotes the percentage of the purchase price of a security or basket of securities (purchased on margin) that an account holder must pay for with available cash in the margin account, additions to cash in the margin account or other marginable securities.
+Initial margin denotes the percentage of the trade price of a security or basket of securities that an account holder must pay for with available cash in the margin account, additions to cash in the margin account or other marginable securities.

 Maintenance margin is the amount of cash or marginable securities required to continue holding an open position.
 FINRA has set the minimum maintenance requirement to at least 25% of the total market value of the securities, but brokers are free to set higher requirements as part of their risk management.